iamsubhrajit10/Parallel-Distributed-Systems/Assignment-1/readme.md

  **Please Note**: If there's only a single .csv file to be executed, please insert a dummy row at the end of all input rows with the following pattern: <Player-ID=0, Arrival-time=Last Request Time+45, Gender=X, Preference=X>
   For e.g.: 0,69,X,X
   And if there are multiple .csv files to be executed, then insert the dummy row only to the last .csv file to be executed.
+  Assignment-3 onwards no need to add dummy row.

 #	Concurrent Programming on Tennis Game Request Management